 Limited Opportunity for Grant-Funded Zoo Programs!

-To register for this grant-funded Zoomobile program (presented at your school), please call (716) 995-6123 or email rsanecki@buffalozoo.org
+(presented at your school), please call (716) 995-6123 or email rsanecki@buffalozoo.org

-The grant funds cover the cost of the class and Zoo admission for your group.
+grant funds cover the cost of the class and Zoo admission for your group.

-To register for this grant-funded Onsite School Program (presented at the Zoo), please call (716) 995-6143 or email rmuffoletto@buffalozoo.org
+Program (presented at the Zoo), please call (716) 995-6143 or email rmuffoletto@buffalozoo.org

 Friday, February 10, 2012